inducer/pycuda/doc/source/array.rst

         Returns view of array with the same data.
 If *dtype* is different from current dtype, the actual bytes of memory will be reinterpreted.

+    .. method :: squeeze(dtype=None)

+        Returns a view of the array with dimensions of length 1 removed.

+        .. versionadded: 2015.1.4

     .. method :: set(ary)

         Transfer the contents the :class:`numpy.ndarray` object *ary*